quoffie/commcare-hq/docs/installing_odk_application_offline_for_mobile_devs.rst

    folder
 #.
 Select "Start Install"

-NOTE: If your app has multimedia you will have to add it separately:
+If your app has multimedia you will have to add it separately:

 #.
 Follow the process above.
 After pressing "Start Install," you should
    get an error about your media not being found.
 This error should